usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 delivery fee to customers with disabilities, if the pharmacy provides at least one &quot;no- cost&quot; alternative, such as delivering its products to a customer at curbside.

-{% details May a public accommodation consider security issues when it is determining if an alternative is readily achievable? %}
+#### May a public accommodation consider security issues when it is determining if an
+alternative is readily achievable?
 Yes.
 Security is a factor that may be considered when a public accommodation is determining if an alternative method of delivering its goods or services is readily achievable.
-{% enddetails %}

 ILLUSTRATION 1: A service station is not required to provide refueling service to individuals with disabilities at any time when it is operating exclusively on a remote